eduP2P/common/test_suite/README.md

 ## Integration Test Results

 Currently, the integration tests focus on the lowest level components making up the eduP2P client: the actors in the stage.
-These components, are all contained in the Go package called `actors`.
+These components are all contained in the Go package called `actors`.

 The current tests cover 37.3% of the code in this package, and 12.1% of